-ii.
-Requirements for DOE/NNSA and non-DOE/NNSA Federally Funded Research and Development Centers Included as a Subrecipient

-DOE/NNSA and non-DOE/NNSA FFRDCs may be proposed as a subrecipient on another entity's application subject to the following guidelines:

-1. Authorization for non-DOE/NNSA FFRDCs

-The federal agency sponsoring the FFRDC must authorize in writing the use of the FFRDC on the proposed project and this authorization must be submitted with the application.
-The use of a FFRDC must be consistent with its authority under its award.

-2. Authorization for DOE/NNSA FFRDCs
+- ii.
+Requirements for DOE/NNSA and non-DOE/NNSA Federally Funded Research and Development Centers Included as a Subrecipient DOE/NNSA and non-DOE/NNSA FFRDCs may be proposed as a subrecipient on another entity's application subject to the following guidelines: - i.
+Authorization for non-DOE/NNSA FFRDCs The federal agency sponsoring the FFRDC must authorize in writing the use of the FFRDC on the proposed project and this authorization must be submitted with the application.
+The use of a FFRDC must be consistent with its authority under its award. - ii.
+Authorization for DOE/NNSA FFRDCs iii.
+Value/Funding